Research Expertise and Interest

 In addition to the native conformation, a protein sequence populates small fluctuations around the native state, partially unfolded forms and even the globally unfolded conformation.
 Such non-native states on the energy landscape are thought to play a determining function in many cellular processes such as translocation, protein synthesis, degradation, signaling and allostery.
 They are also prone to aggregation, a phenomena which has been implicated for many diseases (the so-called misfolding and amyloid diseases).
 Understanding the sequence determinants of the energy landscape is therefore fundamental to the biological process that proteins carry out as well as protein folding itself.

-We have extended our analysis to investigate the energy landscape of thermophilic proteins.
+analysis to investigate the energy landscape of thermophilic proteins.
 Proteins from thermophilic organisms must retain their native structures under extreme conditions, where their homologues from mesophilic organisms denature.
-We have found that although protein stability can be altered by single amino acid substitution, evolution for optimal function requires more subtle and delocalized mechanisms.Recent results implicate structure in the unfolded state as playing an important and novel role for the thermostability of these proteins.
+They have found that although protein stability can be altered by single amino acid substitution, evolution for optimal function requires more subtle and delocalized mechanisms.Recent results implicate structure in the unfolded state as playing an important and novel role for the thermostability of these proteins.

 Proteolytic susceptibility is another important feature determined by the energy landscape.
-We have taken a proteomic and biophysical approach to understand how a protein fine-tunes its landscape to control this feature.
+They have taken a proteomic and biophysical approach to understand how a protein fine-tunes its landscape to control this feature.

 Structure/FunctionStudies on RNase H: RNase H is an essential activity for retroviral life cycle.
 It is an excellent, yet underexploited target for antiretroviral therapy.
-With the long-term goal of rational inhibition, we are using our biophysical background and knowledge of the folding of this protein to understand its structure/function relationship.
+With the long-term goal of rational inhibition, they are using their biophysical background and knowledge of the folding of this protein to understand its structure/function relationship.